 By \Cref{cor:yx_const}, the factor to the right is constant along $D_i^\circ$.
 Since $c_{0,i}$ and $c_{0,i,y}$ are positive integers, \cref{eq:varpi_iff} again follows from \Cref{lem:varpi_char}. \end{proof}

-\subsection{The invariant subgraph of $\Gapol$}
+\section{The invariant subgraph of $\Gamma_{\mathrm{pol}}$}

-We show that the invariant subgraph $\Upsilon$ of $\Gamin$ does not get modified by the resolution $\Ypol \to \Ymin$ of the polar locus, other than the Euler numbers may be lowered.
+In this subsection we show that the invariant subgraph $\Upsilon$ of $\Gamin$ does not get modified by the extra blow-ups $\Ypol \to \Ymin$ needed to get to the polar resolution (other than the Euler numbers may be lowered).
 That is, no invariant edges are split up.
 We conclude with \Cref{cor:ups_pol}, which is used in the proofs of \Cref{lem:transversality_number,lem:potential_xiro}.
 Our \Cref{lem:Pmin_Cmin} has been proved in the case of an isolated plane curve in \cite{LMWcomp}.

 For this subsection we choose some $[w] \in \Omega$ that defines a generic relative polar curve $P_w$.
 We recall that we denote its strict transform in $\Ymin$ by $\Pmin$.

 \begin{lemma} If $ij$ is an invariant edge in $\Gamin$, then $\Pmin$ does not pass through the intersection point $D_i \cap D_j$. \end{lemma}